loft-sh/loft/docs/pages/commands/loft_list_teams.md

 ---

-Lists the loft teams you are member of
+Lists the Loft teams you are member of

 ## Synopsis